redis/redis-om-node/README.md

 #### Searching Arrays

-You can search on whole string that are in an array:
+You can search on whole strings that are in an array:

 ```javascript
 let albums